randyyy616/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-upload-csv-to-sheet.md

 title: Google Sheets Template - Upload File to Sheet from Platform
 hide_title: true
 sidebar_label: Upload File to Sheet from Platform
-description: Information about Platform's low-code Google Sheets Upload File to Sheet from Platform blueprint.
+description: Information about Platform's low-code Google Sheets Upload File to Sheet from Platform template.
 Easily import your data into a Google Sheet so your teams can collaboratively edit it.
 Create or update worksheets at scale.
 keywords:
   - google sheets
-  - blueprint
   - template
 ---